prabhatg/signal_crypto_lib/docs/signal_protocol_for_kids.md

-# The Signal Protocol Explained for Middle Schoolers 🔐
+# The Signal Protocol Explained 🔐

 ## Table of Contents